Horizontal-org/Tella-website/docs/accesibility.md

 ### Language accessibility

 We work hard to make Tella available in languages spoken by communities who express the need for Tella.
 Unfortunately, we don't always have the capacity or resources to keep all translations up to date.
 If you wish to contribute to the translation of Tella, [join us here](https://app.lokalise.com/public/9394139661a3d89da6fa91.77098206/).
 If you want us to add a new language, [email us](mailto:contact@tella-app.org), and we'll do our best to add it.
-Currently Tella is available in:
+Currently Tella Android is available in:
 * Arabic
 * Belarusian
 * Burmese